Web Components On Fire

 Chaos on a web page sounds bad, but just the right amount can tie everything together, like adding a pinch of salt to your pancakes.

-the forthcoming random() function coming to CSS, but as we shall see, kinda better.
+random() function coming to CSS, but as we shall see, kinda better.

 Here’s how you can use this element on your own pages.
 First add this script: